BIM2SIM/bim2sim/docs/source/big-picture.md

   Inputs --> Playground

 ```
-Let's define what each of these elements is and how they work together:
+Let's define what each of these elements is and how they work together

 **Project:**
 A project is the main object in `bim2sim` and brings workflow and plugin
 together and allows to run the process of simulation model creation.

 **Inputs:**
 * A [workflow](workflow) holds the relevant settings for each type of
 simulation.